Spoldma/Spoldma/README.md

 🎓 Finishing my BSc in Computer Science has given me a strong foundation in software engineering and a curiosity to dive deeper into complex systems.

-🔭 I’m currently working on my BSc theses the codebase is public and can be found [here](https://bitbucket.org/eba-method/eba-code/src/master/).
+🔭 I’m currently working on my BSc thesis — the codebase is public and can be found [here](https://bitbucket.org/eba-method/eba-code/src/master/).

 📫 Feel free to connect with me or check out my projects here on GitHub!
 - Email: [sander.poldma@gmail.com](mailto:sander.poldma@gmail.com)